 The spinup run does not produce any output files except a restart file that is stored in the restart subdirectory.
 This is used in the next step to initialize a normal simulation that will produce a range of output files.

-To run the 44-year simulation:
+Running the 44-year simulation:

-(UNIX) Again from the unixbgc411 directory, enter the following line of text and press enter: bgc411 ini/enf test1.ini
+Enter the following line of text and press enter bgc411.exe ini/enf\test1.ini